lucasgabrielcastro/lycheejs/README.md

 These are the things that we are currently working on:

-- 2016-Q3: Strainer is being refactored to support better AI implementation.
-- 2016-Q3: CARTEL (AI implementation) is being refactored.
+- 2016-Q4: CARTEL (AI implementation) is being refactored.
 [Issue](https://github.com/Artificial-Engineering/lycheejs/issues/91)
+- 2016-Q4: Strainer is being refactored to support better AI implementation.
+- 2016-Q4: Editor is being refactored to integrate all other Cultivator Tools' functionalities.
-- 2016-Q3: Guide is subject to change (to integrate the Editor).
+- 2017-Q1: Guide is subject to change (to integrate the Editor).
 [Issue](https://github.com/Artificial-Engineering/lycheejs/issues/159)
-- 2016-Q3: Editor is being refactored to integrate all other Cultivator Tools' functionalities.
-- 2016-Q3: [lychee.js Garden](https://github.com/Artificial-Engineering/lycheejs-garden.git) is being implemented.
+- 2017-Q1: [lychee.js Garden](https://github.com/Artificial-Engineering/lycheejs-garden.git) is being implemented.

 ## Overview